 Have I missed your question below?
 If so, please help me add to the list by asking yours.
 Use the contact form on the Contact Us page and ask away.
 I may add it to the list.
 Thanks!

-Do I need a Concealed Handgun License (CHL) for the class?
+Do I need a License To Carry (LTC) for the class?

 In addition there will be a shooting “test” required.
 Depending on who does your training, they may require some accuracy while others couldn’t care less other than can you shoot in the general direction of down range.

-After Level I you can walk into the class with confidence either way.
-Plus, this class will also help you figure out out what kind of equipment you need for CHL daily.
+After your Private Instruction or Introduction to Combative Handgun you can walk into the class with confidence either way.
+Plus, this class will also help you figure out out what kind of equipment you need for LTC daily.
 You’ll save more in avoiding buying things that won’t work for you well than the class will cost you x10.
 Trust me on this.
 I’ve bought and discarded numerous guns and holsters and magazine carriers and… well you get the idea.

-Take at least Level I, better yet I&II and then start your CHL quest so you can be set with equipment to begin with.
+Take at least Level I, better yet I&II and then start your LTC quest so you can be set with equipment to begin with.

 What caliber of gun is best to buy, carry and bring?